beercss/beercss/docs/SNACKBAR.md

 # Snackbar

 Snackbars provide brief messages about app processes at bottom or top of the screen.
 It's not recomended to show two or more snackbars at same time.
+Snackbars appear without warning, and don't require user interaction.
+They automatically disappear from the screen after a minimum of four seconds, and a maximum of ten seconds.

 ## Element